Romans 5

 The law was given to reveal the extent of human sinfulness, making sin more apparent.
 However, as sin abounded, God's grace abounded even more, providing a superabundance of forgiveness and moral transformation.

-Verse 21: "So that, just as sin reigned in death, so also grace might reign through righteousness to bring eternal life through Jesus Christ our Lord."
+21 so that as sin reigned in death, even so grace might reign through righteousness to eternal life through Jesus Christ our Lord.

 The ultimate goal is that grace, rather than sin, might reign through righteousness, culminating in eternal life provided through Jesus Christ.
 This presents a complete reversal of the dominion of sin and death, establishing a new reign of grace and life.